hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   347,992-cycle Micro-MobileNet record and 15.2% of the 388,146-cycle
   Micro-YOLO record; those ratios are diagnostic only because the workloads are not equivalent full graphs.
+- The isolated corpus-derived MobileNet Depthwise stage (`8x8x32 -> 8x8x32`)
+  compiles with 0 CPU operators and passes byte-exactly against TFLite on Verilator at 59,840 PMU cycles.
+Its asymmetric public input uses one constrained iDMA 2D rectangle from compact NHWC `C=32` into padded C32 storage (256-byte source rows and 320-byte destination rows).
+This does not admit generic NHWC channel tails.
+The focused run is 17.2% of the Micro-MobileNet cycle record and 15.4% of the Micro-YOLO record; these are diagnostic ratios rather than equivalent full-graph comparisons.
 - The current full package is 89,312 bytes, contains 81 runtime commands, and has a 290,816-byte peak TCDM allocation.
 Direct external-to-local compact tensor transfers avoid CPU-backed local-to-local bounce copies, and one